marshallflax/vision/AWS_Developer.md

 ## S3 (Simple Storage Service)

 - Infinitely-scaling storage and backbone
+- Typical uses
-- Backup, storage, DR, archive, Hybrid Cloud storage, App hosting, Media, Data lakes, Big Data, Software delivery, static websites
+  - Backup, storage, DR, archive, hybrid cloud storage, app hosting, media, data lakes, big data, software delivery, static websites
 - Objects in globally-uniquely-named buckets (created in a specific region)
   - Bucket naming: no uppercase, no underscore, 3-63 chars, not an IP.
   - Key is full path
-  - Objects <5000GB (but multi-part upload for >5GB) with metadata key/value pairs, up to ten unicode key/value tags, and perhaps version ID.
+  - Objects <5000GB (but mandatory multi-part upload for >5GiB and suggested multi-party upload for >128MiB) with metadata key/value pairs, up to ten unicode key/value tags, and perhaps version ID.
-  - Objects have an ETag based solely on their contents (and perhaps KMS, etc)
+  - Objects have an ETag (typically just MD5 for smaller files) based solely on their contents (and perhaps KMS, etc)
+    - Very useful when passed via `If-None-Match` HTTP header (`304` -- "Not Modified")
+    - `If-None-Match: *` useful for PUT to block overwriting

 ### S3 Security